Syria submits new 100-day plan for removal of chemical weapons

 The United States has sent the MV Cape Ray, a ship outfitted with special equipment to neutralize the worst of Syria's chemicals at sea, and says it will need 90 days to complete the destruction.

-Assad agreed to destroy his chemical weapons following global outrage over a sarin gas attack in August.
-The world's deadliest chemical attack in 25 years, it sparked a U.S. threat of military strikes which was dropped after Assad's pledge to give up chemical arms.
+Syrian President Bashar al-Assad agreed to destroy his chemical weapons following global outrage over a sarin gas attack in August, the world's deadliest chemical attack in 25 years.
+That attack sparked a U.S. threat of military strikes, which was averted by Assad's pledge to give up chemical arms.

-"The international community has put into place everything that is necessary for transport and destruction of these chemicals.
-Sufficient equipment and material has been provided to Syria.
-The ships to carry the chemicals away from Syria are waiting," said Robert Mikulak, U.S. ambassador to the OPCW.

-"The U.S. ship to destroy CW agent and precursors is now in the region and waiting.
-Commercial facilities to destroy other chemicals have been selected and contracts awarded; they are waiting.
-And yet Syria continues to drag its feet," he said.

 'DELAYS NOT INSURMOUNTABLE'